-Interested in becoming a power plant operator, turbine maintenance technician, millwright, hydroelectric plant technician, water treatment plant and systems operator, oil and gas technician or generator technician?
-Did you know that it can take as little as 7-16 months to get the skills needed for an entry-level position in the energy industry?
-Before you start looking for an energy technician career, lay a solid foundation by completing an energy technology program at MIAT College of Technology.
+Interested in a career in the energy industry?
+Want to become a power plant operator, turbine maintenance technician, millwright, hydroelectric plant technician, water treatment plant and systems operator, oil and gas technician or generator technician?
+Did you know that it can take as little as 7-16 months to get the skills needed for an entry-level job in the energy industry?
+Before you start looking for an energy industry career, lay a solid foundation by completing an energy technology program at MIAT College of Technology.

 Power plant operators work to keep the operations of power plants reliable in order for infrastructure to remain powered.
 This involves the knowledge and mechanical concepts of high pressure boilers that are multiple stories high, massive gas and steam turbines engines, diesel engines, auxiliary systems, instrumentation and control systems, and extremely large generators.
 We rely on our electrical infrastructure every day to keep our cell phones charged, our lights on, and to maintain our livelihood which makes this a great career opportunity.
 According to the U.S. Bureau of Labor Statistics power plant operators typically do the following:

 - Control, operate, and maintain power generating machinery and equipment

 - Read meters and gauges to monitor and measure voltage output and electricity flows

 - Check equipment and indicators to detect evidence of operating problems within the power plant